-We have excluded from this study Hokkaido Takushoku Bank (which failed last year) and Japan Credit Bank (which moved to domestic standards for capital adequacy in March 1998).
-For the pre-merger Bank of Tokyo-Mitsubishi we use simple totals from the financial statistics of Mitsubishi Bank and the Bank of Tokyo.
+We have excluded from this study Hokkaido Takushoku Bank (which failed in 1997) and Nippon Credit Bank (which moved to domestic standards for capital adequacy in March 1998).
+For the pre-merger Bank of Tokyo-Mitsubishi, we use simple totals from the financial statistics of Mitsubishi Bank and the Bank of Tokyo.